markrogoyski/itertools-php/README.md

 ```

 ##### To Min Max
-Reduces iterable source to array of its upper and lower bounds (max and min).
+Reduces stream to array of its upper and lower bounds (max and min).

 ```$stream->toMinMax(callable $compareBy = null): array```